CMC-lab/TranCIT/SECURITY.md

 - **Memory Management**: Be aware of memory usage with large datasets

 ### Dependencies
-- **Keep Updated**: Regularly update DCS and its dependencies to the latest versions
+- **Keep Updated**: Regularly update TranCIT and its dependencies to the latest versions
 - **Verify Integrity**: Use package checksums when available
 - **Audit Dependencies**: Regularly audit your dependency tree for known vulnerabilities